Judges and Officials 2024 will be soon

 7. In any Pro/Am division with entries of three couples or less, the Organizers reserve the right to combine the events or cancel the event.
 In case of a cancellation by the Organizers, competitors will be duly notified in advance of such cancellation.

 8. In any Professional or Amateur division with entries of eight couples or less, the Organizers reserve the right to combine events or cancel the event.
+If less than 6 entries, Organizers reserve the right to cancel the event and/or reduce prize money by 50%.
 In case of a cancellation by the Organizers, competitors will be duly notified in advance of such cancellation.

 9. Solo Exhibitions events are limited to three minutes in length.
-Music must be provided on CD.
+Music must be provided on CD, USB, or thumb drive..

 10. No couple is exempt from competing in any round of a Championship event.
 Any couple that fails to appear at the scheduled time for the first round of any event will be disqualified from the event.